zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_03_en-US_GRANDFATHER_PARADOX.md

 ### 2.2 Your Departure Is Part of the Address

-Your original reality—let us call it Reality-A—is defined by an uninterrupted chain of cause and effect that includes:
+Your original reality, let us call it Reality-A, is defined by an uninterrupted chain of cause and effect that includes:

 - Your birth
 - Your life experiences